Mitochondria: Uptake, storage and release of calcium ions

 The concentrations of free calcium in the cell can regulate an array of reactions and is important for signal transduction in the cell.
 Mitochondria can transiently store calcium, a contributing process for the cell's homeostasis of calcium.

 Their ability to rapidly take in calcium for later release makes them good "cytosolic buffers" for calcium.
-The endoplasmic reticulum (ER) is the most significant storage site of calcium, and there is a significant interplay between the mitochondrion and ER with regard to calcium.
+The endoplasmic reticulum (ER) is the most significant storage site of calcium, and there is a significant interplay between the mitochondrion and ER regarding calcium.
 The calcium is taken up into the matrix by the mitochondrial calcium uniporter on the inner mitochondrial membrane.
 It is primarily driven by the mitochondrial membrane potential.
 Release of this calcium back into the cell's interior can occur via a sodium-calcium exchange protein or via "calcium-induced-calcium-release" pathways.
 This can initiate calcium spikes or calcium waves with large changes in the membrane potential.
 These can activate a series of second messenger system proteins that can coordinate processes such as neurotransmitter release in nerve cells and release of hormones in endocrine cells.

 Ca^{2+} influx to the mitochondrial matrix has recently been implicated as a mechanism to regulate respiratory bioenergetics by allowing the electrochemical potential across the membrane to transiently "pulse" from ΔΨ-dominated to pH-dominated, facilitating a reduction of oxidative stress.
 In neurons, concomitant increases in cytosolic and mitochondrial calcium act to synchronize neuronal activity with mitochondrial energy metabolism.
 Mitochondrial matrix calcium levels can reach the tens of micromolar levels, which is necessary for the activation of isocitrate dehydrogenase, one of the key regulatory enzymes of the Krebs cycle.